 Two.
 Night Routine.
 Knowing that I’m sleeping less than I used to and that I’m a bit more stressed than before, I have made my nighttime skincare routine like an experience I can’t skip.
 I will admit this is 100% because I want to keep a youthful look and have been especially careful with my eyes (I know a lot of people lean into aging or aren’t as vain as me, but that ain’t me boooo).
 Instead, taking time each night to go through the (many) motions of my skin care is relaxing.
 It makes my skin feel good too and makes getting ready for bed a relaxing experience.
 Before I used to do it sporadically, but being consistent has shifted my mindset and I have found it soothing.

 Three.
 Clean Kitchen.
 Omg, this is probably veering me further into Senora Territory, but one of the last things I do (before the above step) is clean my kitchen.
+I’m not talking the deep clean that companies like HOODZ of Amarillo and many more give ovens, but more just a quick tidy around to make sure there is no clutter.
+Of course, it is important to give your kitchen a deep clean every now and then, though.
 Trust, it feels so good to go to sleep/wake up with a clean counter/sink/clean dishes.
 Plus coming home to a clean kitchen space makes it less likely that I’ll come up with excuses to not cook dinner.
 Making this a daily mandatory event (no dishes in the sink, clean, decluttered counter, etc) has just made me feel less overwhelmed about my crazy work hours, you know?
 I don’t rush to work every day freaking out that “I don’t even have time to clean” because basically the most used spot of the apartment is clean.
 Really recommend this.

 Four.
 Made Bed.
 I know, this is sacrilege being raised in a Mexican household, where I did make my bed everyday.
 But eventually, I didn’t see the need.
 I mean I literally get into bed the moment I’m home to decompress so who cares if it’s made?
 But again, with my time and schedule being so stretched thin, making the bed has a calming effect on me.
 My room looks put together and not chaotic, which is how things feel sometimes, you know?
 If you’re not making your bed I also encourage this added step to your morning routine to see if it helps bring a little calm to your mindset.